ashokvlsi/HospitalsCompare/README.md

 ###To run the script:
 > 1. Click [here](https://github.com/SamanthaLui/HospitalsCompare/archive/master.zip) to download the zip file containing this repo.

 > 2. Extract the files and put them in a directory of your choice.
-Set it as your local directory for this program.
+Use it as your local directory for this program.

-> 3. Run the file _HospitalComparison.R_.
+> 3. Run the file "HospitalComparison.R".

 > 4. Enter `main()` at the console to start the program.

+> 5. For the first time one of _Option 1, 2, 3_, or _4_ is selected, the program downloads the data from [Hospital Compare web site](http://hospitalcompare.hhs.gov), extracts the file "hvbp_outcome_02_25_2014.csv" and stores both the zip and .csv files in the local directory.

+>